If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Garage Door Manufacturers Recommended Lubricants

-A good place to start is what the manufacturer recommends.
+Always start with what the manufacturer recommends.

 Most had very specific garage door maintenance recommendations.
-Some of which were surprising.

 Cloplay recommends lubricating their garage doors “at least twice per year…with Clopay Garage Door Pro Lube or a synthetic lubricant.”
 Although they don’t prohibit using a silicone-based lubricant, it’s worth noting that their product does not contain silicone.